Al-Irshad Al-Islamiya: History

 In the early days of the schools, most taught subjects were mostly related to Islamic sciences and Arabic language.
 The first Irshadi school of Jakarta had eleven teachers from abroad and only one Indonesian teacher (who teaches Indonesian language).

 In 1917 two branches were open outside Jakarta, one in Surabaya and another one in Tegal.
 The branch in Surabaya was run by Abu al-Fadl al-Ansari (Surkati's brother).
 This school hired two Egyptia teachers, Muhammad Murshidi and 'Abd al-Qadir al-Muhanna.
 In 1922 'Abd al-Qadir al-Muhanna was replaced by 'Umar b.
 Salim Hubays.
 The branch school of al-Irshad in Tegal was opened and run by a student of Surkati, 'Abd Allah b.
 Salim al-Attas together with Shaykh Muhammad Nuh al-Ansari and another graduate of al-Irshad Jakarta, 'Ali Harharah.
 Shaykh AbÜ al-Fagl was also one of its teachers.

 Organization

-The Al-Irshad movement is based on the following five principles: